Criticism of Hinduism

-Criticism of Hinduism has been applied to both historical and current aspects of Hinduism, notably Sati and the caste system.
+Criticism of Hinduism has been applied to both the historical and the current aspects of Hinduism, notably the caste system and the sati practice.

 Historical background

 Early opposition

-Some of the earliest criticism of Brahminical texts, including the Vedas and especially the Dharmashastras, comes from the Sramana (or renunciate) traditions, including Buddhism and Jainism.
-Sramana scholars viewed Brahminical philosophy as "heretical."
-In particular Sramanas denied the sruti (divine) nature of the Vedas and opposed sacrificial rituals which were at the heart of Brahminical philosophy at the time.
+Some of the earliest criticism of hindu texts, including the Vedas and especially the Dharmashastras, come from the Sramana (or renunciate) traditions, including Buddhism and Jainism.
+Sramana scholars viewed Brahminical philosophy as "heretical".
+In particular, Sramanas denied the sruti (divine) nature of the Vedas and opposed sacrificial rituals which were at the heart of Brahminical philosophy at the time.